 Keep on reading to learn how to sidestep the most common mistakes in applying Agile to your mobile app projects.

 Agile is all about the pace of the development process.
-A typical agile cycle is a one- or two-week development sprint followed by a retrospective meeting where team members discuss what they have achieved and what they can improve.
+A typical agile cycle is a one- or two-week development sprint followed by a retrospective meeting where a team discusses what they have achieved and what they can improve.

 Ideally, the result of each sprint is something tangible — a piece of app with certain features.
 Everything is geared towards the soonest project delivery.